Kotlin/KEEP/proposals/experimental.md

 }
 ```

-There's an exception for this rule: a usage in the same module **requires propagation, if it's inside an inline function body**:
+There's an exception for this rule: a usage in the same module **requires propagation, if it's inside an effectively public inline function body**:

 ```kotlin
 // Library code: